 Understanding how to get into law school can feel like a challenge, but it does not need to be.
 It is just a matter of taking each part of the process step by step and knowing what to expect.
 First you will need to decide which type of degree is right for you.
-Most associate law schools with JD programs, but in reality, there are many different types of law programs out there, including master of jurisprudence degrees and law certificates.
+Most associate law schools with JD programs, but in reality, there are many different types of law programs out there, including master of jurisprudence degrees.
 These types of degrees are a great opportunity for those who do not want to pursue a career as a lawyer, but who would benefit professionally from a strong legal foundation.

 Below, learn about understanding law school requirements and choosing the right law school for your career goals.